chiubaca/notes/permanent-notes/success-is-a-skipping-rope.md

 Sometimes, It's hard to get going.

-The two most important traits that I have found for being productive in life is **grit** and **discipline**, and they're intertwined.
+The two most important traits that I have found for being productive in life are **grit** and **discipline**, and they're intertwined.

 You need grit to grow discipline.
 You fall back on your discipline when you run out of grit.

 This cycle is like a skipping rope.
 Grit makes you take the first jump and with every swing of the rope your discipline grows.
-Continually skipping develops an inertia of productivty, the more you skip, the more you _want_ to skip.
+Continually skipping develops an inertia of productivity, the more you skip, the more you _want_ to skip.

 But now and then, the rope hits our feet and we lose all that momentum.